davsinghm/CS4400/README.md

 ```
 Create new VM instance with the following specs
 1) Upgrade account and choose europe-west-1b as the region
-2) Click customise under "Machine Type" --> No.of GPUs as 1 (only allows 1 for some reason under the free credits) -->
+2) Click customise under "Machine Type"
+   -No.of GPUs as "1" (only allows 1 for some reason under the free credits)
-GPU type "NVIDIA Tesla P100"
+   -GPU type as "NVIDIA Tesla P100"
 3) Click on create and SSH into VM instance then follow the steps below
 ```
 ```